An Op-Ed by Grant Mitchell

 What the Hokies’ QB showed during his 60-minute battle with the Spiders is that simply put, he is not capable of making throws that a winning, Power-Five QB needs to make.
 Putting Cornelsen’s lack of ingenuity and questionable decision-making in the past, he gave his captain on the field a chance to prove that he deserves more responsibility with the ball, and he was met with resounding failure.

-If Burmeister's primary read is not open, he is typically gone like the wind; sometimes his primary read will even be open and he will still decide to tuck and run, which is either down to a lack of awareness, or a damming self-evaluation of his own abilities.
+If Burmeister's primary read is not open, he is typically gone like the wind; sometimes his primary read will even be open and he will still decide to tuck and run, which is either down to a lack of awareness, baffling coaching instruction, or is a damning self-evaluation of his own abilities.
 All of this contributed to the Hokies scoring 14 offensive points in four quarters against Richmond, seven excluding the scripted opening drive.

 Whether Burmeister’s problem is inconsistent accuracy or consistent inaccuracy, who knows— the only tangible takeaway is that for all of the window-squeezing peaches that he throws, he also misses sure-fire conversions that have the power to decide a game.
 His ups will always be on display, but until he either gains the confidence or finds the mettle to get past the downs, the offense will never operate in top gear.